akaase/PYTHR-january-2020/README.md

    cd hw-01-inception
    ```

+Continue with the assignment steps below.
 Have fun and feel free to discuss tips & tricks on our Slack discussion channel!

 ## Assignment Steps